CYENS/TrafficFlow/README.md

 # TrafficFlow

-This Unity package contains work in progress on developing a heterogeneous, multiagent system that simulates traffic flow in the context of Non-Player Characters for game design.
-A Reinforcement Learning approch was equipped.
+This Unity package contains work in progress on developing a heterogeneous, multi-agent system that simulates traffic flow in the context of Non-Player Characters for game design.
+A Reinforcement Learning approach was equipped.

 To use our work please cite the following as a reference:
 [1] S. Makri and P. Charalambous, "Towards a multi-agent non-player character road network: a Reinforcement Learning approach" _2021 IEEE Conference on Games (CoG)_, 2021, pp. 1-5, doi: [10.1109/CoG52621.2021.9619047](https://doi.org/10.1109/CoG52621.2021.9619047).
-[2] S. Makri and P. Charalambous, "Navigating a road network using Reinforcement Learning" (in prep.)
+[2] S. Makri and P. Charalambous, "Navigating a road network using Reinforcement Learning" _2022 International Conference on Interactive Media, Smart Systems and Emerging Technologies (IMET)_, 2022, pp. 1-8, doi: [10.1109/IMET54801.2022.9929765](https://ieeexplore.ieee.org/document/9929765).

 ### Installation